NeverBeLazyG/bash-ai-plus/README.md

 - **Vim Awareness**\
 	Automatically detects if you are using Vim and provides Vim-specific suggestions.

+- **HISTORY like in a CLI**\
+	The history function is what it makes it different to the Original script by Hezkore/bash-ai.

 ## Setup

 1. To setup Bash AI quickly, you can run the following command: